Amr-Awad/IvolveTraining/Linux/Lab 4/README.md

 ## Prerequisites
 - A Linux system (Tested on AWS EC2 instances with Amazon Linux 2)
+- A user with sudo priviliges
-- A secondary disk (`/dev/xvdb`) with at least four partitions available
+- A secondary disk (`/dev/xvdb`) with at least 15GB available

 ## Script Usage
 1. **Make the script executable:**